raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 For each of the examples we assume a CM+CMIO or CM3+CMIO3 board with a clean install of the latest Raspbian Lite version on the CM.
 See instructions [here](cm-emmc-flashing.md).

-The examples here require internet connectivity, so a USB hub plus keyboard plus WiFi or Ethernet dongle plugged into the CMIO USB port is recommended.
+The examples here require internet connectivity, so a USB hub plus keyboard plus wireless LAN or Ethernet dongle plugged into the CMIO USB port is recommended.

 Please post any issues, bugs or questions on the Raspberry Pi [Device Tree subforum](https://www.raspberrypi.org/forums/viewforum.php?f=107).